kanishkp80/browser-api-agent/PLAN.md

 - Start with one account and queued browser interactions.
 Numerical latency targets remain open; measure normal execution and recovery separately, and exclude remote job processing time from adapter overhead.
 - Identify compatibility gaps clearly, with evidence and their effect on the supported endpoint contract.
 - This stage is planning, not building or operating the target account.

+## Initial operating assumptions

+- Assume both pilot sites allow headless browser automation without blocking it.
+- Assume there are no CAPTCHA challenges in the target workflows.
+- Treat these as prototype assumptions, not verified claims about either site.
+CAPTCHA handling and mitigation of headless-browser blocking are outside the initial scope.
+- Human login, session renewal, and browser takeover for specific help remain required.
+The browser-control design must support a user-visible handoff even when routine execution runs headlessly.
+- If either assumption proves false, report the observed mismatch and revisit scope before continuing the affected workflow.

 ## Selected pilot entry points